gokulnair2001/Contextual-Cards/README.md

 ## 🗞 Information

-These are the few things followed in the project:
+Few things kept in mind during the implementation :
 * The app is following [MVVC(Model View ViewModel)](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) Architecture
-* All the HTTPRequest made is done through [Asynchronous](https://www.raywenderlich.com/25013447-async-await-in-swiftui) calls
+* All the HTTPRequests are done through [Asynchronous](https://www.raywenderlich.com/25013447-async-await-in-swiftui) calls
 * All the Image/Card is Server fetched, thus we are using [AsyncImage](https://developer.apple.com/documentation/swiftui/asyncimage) in it
 * The app uses UserDefaults to store data
 * Custom fonts are used in the project